vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 and a sufficiently high input cost.
 The salt protects against rainbow tables, and the input cost provides some protection against brute force guessing when the hashed password is leaked or stolen.
 However, the input cost also makes it slower for users to authenticate.
 The cost must be balanced against the current compute power available to attackers versus the inconvenience to users caused by a long pause during a genuine login attempt.
+Client authentication will be required by the token endpoint for authcode exchange, cluster-scoped token exchange, and refresh.
+This means that a typical login flow will require two client authentications (authcode exchange and cluster-scoped token exchange) and a typical refresh flow will also require two client authentications (refresh and cluster-scoped token exchange).
+The performance of the hashing algorithm will need to be sufficiently fast to support lots of users performing these flows simultaneously, while being sufficiently slow to discourage brute force attacks.

 Many OIDC Providers auto-generate client secrets and return the generated secret once (and only once) in their API or UI.
 This is good for ensuring that the secret contains a large amount of entropy by auto-generating long random strings